markpmlim/MetalCubemapping/Readme.md

 **Demo 1: Cubemapping.**

-It applies the concept of layer rendering in Metal to create a cubemap texture which will be displayed as a background environment map besides texturing a skybox.
+It applies the concept of layer rendering in Metal to create a cubemap texture which will be used as a background environment map besides texturing a skybox.

 Metal applications have 2 other ways of creating a cubemap texture.
 One method is to instantiate six instances of *MTLTexture* of type *MTLTextureType2D* from 6 graphic images.
 The *MTLTextureDescriptor* class function is then called